 Q8: How are student grades promoted over the summer?

 A8: MCIR automatically advances students by one grade on August 1.
 Click here for the rules for grade promotion.

-Q9: A student has had a legal name change.
-They are still in MCIR under their old legal name.
-How do I get this updated in MCIR?
+Q9: A student had a legal name change.
+They are still in MCIR with their old legal name.
+How do I update student in MCIR?

 Q10: I entered an immunization date/waiver incorrectly.
-How to I fix it?
+How do I fix it?

 Q11: I tried to delete an incorrect immunization date (according to the instructions in A10 above) and was unable to.
 The date is not underlined.
-How do I get it corrected in MCIR?
+How do I correct in MCIR?

 Q12: All immunizations that I add to a student’s record are highlighted in red.
 Why?
 Is there something wrong?

-A12: No, nothing is wrong.
-All immunization dates that are entered by a school or childcare are stored separately in the MCIR database.
+A12: No, all immunization dates that are entered by a school or childcare are stored separately in the MCIR database.
 Providers are unable to view any “red-highlighted” immunizations.
 If a provider reports that same immunization date later, it will merge with the school/childcare data and turn to regular (non-red).